K-Pat/Recipes-Ratings-Analysis/README.md

 <!-- #region -->
 # Fairness Analysis <a name="fairnessanalysis"></a>

+In this analysis, I compare the model's performance across dessert vs non dessert recipes.
+However after seeing the results:

+Null Hypothesis: The model is fair.
+The RMSE for dessert recipes and
+                 non-dessert recipes are roughly the same, and any differences are due to random chance.
+Alternative Hypothesis: The model is unfair.
+The RMSE for dessert recipes
+                        is different from the RMSE for non-dessert recipes.

+Permutation test results:
+  Observed difference: 347.49 calories
+  P-value: 0.0000

-In this analysis, we compare the model's performance across different recipe categories to determine if the model performs differently for different types of recipes.
-We analyze whether the model is fair by comparing RMSE and mean prediction bias across all recipe categories.
+I also compare different recipe categories to determine if the model performs differently for different types of recipes.
+I analyze whether the model is fair by comparing RMSE and mean prediction bias across all recipe categories.

-**Groups Compared**: We compare each recipe category (appetizers, beverages, breakfast, desserts, dinner, lunch, main-dish, other, salads, side-dishes, soups) against all other categories combined.
+**Groups Compared**: I compare each recipe category (appetizers, beverages, breakfast, desserts, dinner, lunch, main-dish, other, salads, side-dishes, soups) against all other categories combined.

 **Evaluation Metric**: Root Mean Squared Error (RMSE)